-Jeff Bezos' Response To That 'New York Times' Article Is Sincere, But Doesn't Go Far Enough
+Jeff Bezos' Response To 'NYT' Doesn't Go Far

 On Saturday, The New York Times published an article about Amazon that's as mammoth as the retailer itself.
 It was also as scathing as a one-star rating.
 Based on interviews with more than 100 former and current employees, the piece describes the allegedly unfair and apparently draconian working conditions at the company — from quantifying workers with a rating system to treating severely sick staffers with absolutely no empathy.
 The exposé is so damning that it prompted Amazon CEO Jeff Bezos to respond with a direct memo to his employees refuting the claims; a rare move for the exec.
 While the response appears sincere, it doesn't even begin to address the article's many allegations.

 The overall picture that the 4,500-word piece paints is of a workplace in which individual needs come second (or don't factor at all) to the common goals of the company.
 In his memo, Bezos denies that the company's culture is as described.
 Perhaps the quote that best sums up the experience of working at Amazon comes from Bo Olson, a former book marketer, who said, "Nearly every person I worked with, I saw cry at their desk."

 Naturally, an exposé like this was not going to sit well with Bezos, who founded Amazon and has been its CEO for more than two decades.
 In an attempt to defend the company, he sent the following memo to the entire company staff: